El-Primus/Image-Manipulation/README.md

 It was multiplied by an integer and an array, this changed the image resolution

-TO convert the image back to jpg file. the fromarray method was used
+To convert the image back to jpg file. the fromarray method was used

 This project shows that images are made up of numbers, and a slight alteration of the numbers will change the image.